-- As an applicant entity for grant opportunities: This may be of interest to smaller non-profit organizations or MTSU partners without established track records of grant writing and award management or with limited experience in a given area, as well as to partners who do not have the time or resources to submit a grant application.
+- As an applicant entity for grant opportunities: This may be of interest to smaller non-profit organizations or MTSU partners without established track records of grant writing and award management or with limited experience in a given area, as well as to partners who do not have the time or resources to submit a grant application. *While we are not a grant-writing service, we will lead grant-writing efforts as part of a partnership that aligns with our mission and where the center will have a significant role in implementation.
 With the CHHS' lengthy history of successfully funded projects, programs,and research - and with expertise in selected areas - the stage is set for a successful and funded grant proposal.

 - As a collaborator: We would be pleased to partner with your organization or academic unit on a proposal that your organization is already submitting for funding or has already received.
-The Center provides administrative functions as and overall project implementation and management, allowing your organization or department to focus on its primary work.
-The CHHS can also enhance the proposed or existing scope of work through professional development and training expertise, evaluation services, and development of a research component through our community of scholars.
+The Center can provide administrative functions as and overall project implementation and management for work that aligns with our mission and where the center has a significant role, allowing your organization or department to focus on its primary work.
+The CHHS can also enhance the proposed or existing scope of work through professional development and training expertise, evaluation services through our faculty partners, and development of a research component through our community of scholars.